 “Faith in God, and the commitment to fulfill His will for our lives, not faith in government bureaucracy, is the key to positive action.
 Babies in the womb are people; that they are as helpless as slaves in the hands of their slave masters, as vulnerable as people who are aged or infirm, yet all are entitled to life and human dignity, from natural conception or fertilization until natural death.”

-To hear more of Brother Craig’s conversations with Dr. Alveda C. King, click here
+To hear more of Reverend Craig’s conversations with Dr. Alveda C. King, click here